-With my birthday coming up on Thursday I found an interesting article online describing my age group as Xennials – apparently we forged the way between the old & new and got the best of both worlds!
+After discovering an interesting article online, I found out my age group is described as Xennials – Apparently we forged the way between the old & new and got the best of both worlds!

 We got excited when the tv trolley was wheeled into our classrooms and had one BBC master computer that we got to use as a treat…usually to make a robot go round a maze or something equally as exciting.
 It didn’t matter though because the BBC Master used floppy discs which were a thousand times faster than the cassettes we used on our Commodore 64s at home!
 We remember the countdown clock that the BBC showed before their school programmes & can remember being genuinely scared whilst watching ‘Dark Towers.’
 The last day of school was games day and someone always brought in Screwball Scramble which nobody could ever complete!